Designed by Paul Smith 2006. This website is copyrighted by law.

 SPOTTED GROUND-SNAKE Taeniophallus occipitalis

 A ground-dwelling species with a wide distribution in South America, though uncommonly encountered.The most obvious distinguishing character is the presence of the pale "brackets" located posteriorly on the upper side of the head.
-The species is widely distributed but rarely-encountered and is found in a variety of habitats, both dry and humid.
+The species is widely distributed and is found in a variety of habitats, both dry and humid.
 The largest examples reach no more than 60cm.

 Click on the images to enlarge them.